LLNL/Abmarl/docs/src/highlights.rst

 area of the map from another.
 Recall, however, that it observes the edges of the map, and it uses this information to learn an effecive exploration strategy.
-In the video below, we can see that the forager learns to explore the map by moving along its edges in a clockwise-direction, occasionally making random moves towards the middle of the map.
+In the video below, we can see that the forager learns to explore the map by moving along its edges in a clockwise direction, occasionally making random moves towards the middle of the map.

 .. figure:: .images/single_agent_explore.*